maxsauers13/STFW/Nan_log.md

 - player can find their information at bottom right corner
 - player can consume the item and the item will disappear
 - NEED TO DO: 1. be able to drop the item  2. chest

+SHOULD ADJUST IN TESTING PHASE:
+- camera position
+- grabbed item position when parented to the player